 I'm a Canadian-born writer with a weakness for good food and wine, and cool architecture and design, and exotic travel and culture.
 All the nice things, in other words.

-I'm a Canadian-born writer and a bit of an aesthete.
-Specifically, I have a weakness for nice things that you can eat, or drink, or visit, or shelter within.
-I write about food and wine and architecture and design and travel and culture.
-My stories have appeared in such publications as enRoute, Wine & Spirits, the Globe and Mail, Bloomberg Businessweek, Departures, Azure, Fairmont, Canadian Business, Chatelaine, the Walrus, and Reader's Digest.
-My original eBook An Inconvenient Fruit, the true story of a passionate group of winemakers who struggle to outrun an unstoppable vine killer called phylloxera, was published in October 2014 by CWG.
+I'm currently a contributing editor at Azure, the Toronto-based magazine of architecture and design.
+Over the past 15 years, my stories have appeared in such dead tree print outlets as Wine & Spirits, the Globe and Mail, Bloomberg Businessweek, Departures, Fairmont, Canadian Business, Chatelaine, the Walrus, and Reader's Digest.
+My original e-book An Inconvenient Fruit – the true story of a passionate group of winemakers who struggle to outrun an unstoppable vine killer called phylloxera – was published by CWG in 2014.

 More bona fides: I'm a sommelier (certified by the Court of Master Sommeliers) and a member of the AIPS (International Sports Press Association).
-So if you're considering launching a new sport called Barolo Ball, please let me know about it via my contact page – I'll grab my notebook and a corkscrew and some shin guards and be right there.
+So if you're launching a new sport called Barolo Ball, please let me know about it via my contact page – I'll grab my notebook and a corkscrew and some shin guards and be right there.
 Note to editors: I travel light and on short notice.

 And since it doesn't quite go without saying: follow me on Twitter.
 It'll be fun, I swear.